Godaan: Legacy

-Godaan is regarded as cult- classic work by Premchand, and it is an immortal Hindi- language creation penned by Premchand.
-Like other novels of Premchand, Godaan also depicts the social problems of lower class people.
+Godaan is regarded as an enduring Hindi-language cult-classic work by Premchand.
+Like his other novels, Godaan too depicts the social struggles of the lower class.

 Godaan was made into a Hindi film in 1963, starring Raaj Kumar, Kamini Kaushal, Mehmood and Shashikala.
 In 2004, Godaan was part of the 27-episode TV series, Tehreer....
 Munshi Premchand Ki, based on the writing of Premchand, starring Pankaj Kapur and Surekha Sikri, directed by Gulzar and produced by Doordarshan.

-Godaan is an indespensible part of Indian literature.
+Godaan is an indispensable part of Indian literature.
 It is regarded as one of the finest work ever written in Indian language.

-This novel was translated into 'The gift of Cow' by Jai Ratan and Purushottam Lal.
+This novel was translated into 'The gift of Cow' by Jai Ratan and Purushottama Lal.